The Choice to Flip

 - Hold on to what you want knowing that somehow, you’ll get what you want or something better and let go of attachment to how that will happen.

 - Be curious, inquire, and listen.
-Open your mind and heart to others and explore.
+Open your mind, heart, and will with others and explore.

 - Pay attention to your need to be right, have the answers, and/or control the situation.
 Let yourself experience feeling uncomfortable, confused, and out of control!